rackerlabs/docs-cloud-servers/dev-guide/extensions/rackspace-extensions.rst

 -  **Disk configuration extension**.
 Enables control of how the disk is partitioned when a server is created, rebuilt, or resized.
-   See :ref:`Dick configuration extension <disk-configuration-extension>`.
+   See :ref:`Disk configuration extension <disk-configuration-extension>`.

 -  **Extended status extension**.
 Shows extended statuses including the VM, task, and power statuses in the response bodies for the list server